Titantek/ada-outlier-datastory/index.md

 HERE:: definition of the shortest path = number of links clicked + 1.
 Shortest path of 2 = the link of the target is already on the start article. explain that we kicked out games where player didn't click at all. so shortest length possible of a game = 2

 One can assume that the shorter the shortest path, the more likely it is to find a path, because both articles are closely connected by links.
 This is well illustrated in the following plot.
 The longer the shortest path is, the fewer finished paths there are!
 The biggest shortest path for which we have finished paths is 7.
 Only 17.37% of the game collected are victories.
 We also notice that two-thirds of the players did not go far enough anyway to reach the target, as they stopped before even reaching the shortest path length.
-As we could expected it, the bigger success rate occurs for a shortest path of 3 and decreases monotonically while the shortest path increases.
+As we could expect, the bigger success rate occurs with a shortest path of 3 and decreases monotonically while the shortest path increases.

 <iframe src="/ada-outlier-datastory/assets/img/distrib_path_lengths_wrt_shortest_path.html" width="900px" height="600px" alt='distrib_path_lengths_wrt_shortest_path'></iframe>